openalloc/openalloc.github.io/Content/terms.md

 These ‘terms and conditions’ are subject to change and will be included in future releases of the software.

-Failure to agree to these terms will result in restricted functionality.

 ```
 Mozilla Public License Version 2.0
 ==================================